Peace of Augsburg: Overview

 The Peace elaborated the principle Cuius regio, eius religio ("whose realm, his religion"), which allowed the princes of states within the Holy Roman Empire to adopt either Lutheranism or Catholicism within the domains they controlled, ultimately reaffirming their sovereignty over those domains.
 Subjects, citizens, or residents were generally forced to convert to their prince's religion, through a principle called ius reformandi.
 Those who did not wish to conform to the prince's choice were given a grace period in which they were free to emigrate to different regions in which their desired religion had been accepted.
 This principle is known as ius emigrandi.
 However, serfs were essentially excluded from this right to emigrate.

-Article 24 stated: "In case our subjects, whether belonging Augsburg Confession, should intend leaving their homes with their wives and children to settle in another, they shall be hindered neither in the sale of their estates after due payment of the local taxes nor injured in their honor."
+Article 24 stated: "In case our subjects, whether belonging to the Augsburg Confession, should intend leaving their homes with their wives and children to settle in another, they shall be hindered neither in the sale of their estates after due payment of the local taxes nor injured in their honor."

 Charles V had made an interim ruling, the Augsburg Interim of 1548, on the legitimacy of two religious creeds in the empire, and this was codified in law on 30 June 1548 upon the insistence of the emperor, who wanted to work out religious differences under the auspices of a general council of the Catholic Church.
-The Interim largely reflected principles of Catholic religious behavior in its 26 articles, although it allowed for marriage of the clergy, and the giving of both bread and wine to the laity.
+The Interim largely reflected principles of Catholic religious behavior in its 26 articles, although it allowed for the marriage of the clergy and the giving of both bread and wine to the laity.
 This led to resistance by the Protestant territories, who proclaimed their own Interim at Leipzig the following year.

 The Interim was overthrown in 1552 by the revolt of the Protestant elector Maurice of Saxony and his allies.
 In the negotiations at Passau in the summer of 1552, even the Catholic princes had called for a lasting peace, fearing that the religious controversy would never be settled.
 The emperor, however, was unwilling to recognize the religious division in Western Christendom as permanent.
 This document was foreshadowed by the Peace of Passau, which in 1552 gave Lutherans religious freedom after a victory by Protestant armies.
 Under the Passau document, Charles granted a peace only until the next imperial Diet, whose meeting was called in early 1555.